Oxford Mail

-Oxford Mail is a daily tabloid newspaper in Oxford, England, owned by Newsquest.
-It is published six days a week.
-It is a sister paper to the weekly tabloid The Oxford Times.
+The Oxford Mail is a daily tabloid newspaper in Oxford, England, currently owned by Newsquest and published six days a week.
+It is a sister paper to the weekly tabloid (former broadsheet) The Oxford Times.

 History

 The Oxford Mail was founded in 1928 by MP Frank Gray as a successor to Jackson's Oxford Journal (1753 - 1928), named after William Jackson, a former printer of the University of Oxford.
 Originally an evening newspaper, the Oxford Mail is now published in the morning and online.